-To represent the present status of each approach the panel developed a set of metrics that represent relevant steps on the way to the five- and ten-year goals.
+To represent the present status of each approach the panel developed a set of metrics that represent relevant steps on the way to the 2007- and 2012-year goals.
 The panel decided to use a similar color coding to indicate the status of each approach (Table 4.0-2).
-The "development status metrics" are as follows:
+The "development status metrics", which have been augmented somewhat for this version 2.0, are given on the page facing Table!4.0-2.